Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Social links in footer available for more content
 * verification email when signing in
 * stripe to pay for subscription
+* contact us page so users can email any issues or queries with the site.
+* Blog psot for users to be able to display messages to other users about puppy playdates or just general dog owner reccomendations and discussions.

 ### Features Left to Implement

 * A lot more could be done to this project.
 More testing needed to be done and better naviagtion for the user and better UX.
-The basic functionalities work but it still requires a lot more work.
-* Adding in the messaging functionality to enable users to direct message each other.
-(I started to write the code but unfortunately ran out of time)
+* Adding a direct messaging functionality to enable users to direct message each other instead of leaving contact details on the dog profile page or communicating via the blog.
-* More time to edit CSS and design of the site.
-Time was limitied and therefore the look and feel of the site suffered.
 * Could add some affiliated products to the site for your dog as an added revenue stream.
-* Ablitiy to sned likes to other dogs and make it a bit more interactive.
-Maybe include some blog posts about puppy meet ups etc in local areas.
+* Ablitiy to send likes to other dogs and make it a bit more interactive.
 * I would also like to render the Users dog detail page and blog posts to their User Profile page.

 ## Technologies Used